Aventus-Network-Services/AIPs/AIP/submissions/AIP-2.md

 }
 ```

-Creating a new batch with 50 instances doesn't automatically mint all 50 instances of that NFT.
+Creating a new batch with a total supply of 50 doesn't automatically mint all 50 instances of that NFT.
 NFTs are minted when needed, for example, at the point of sale.
 The minting process has a validation step which checks that the batch is listed for sale and that there isn't an attempt to mint more NFTs to a batch than what was stated as the `total_supply`.

 ```rust
 pub fn validate_mint_batch_nft_request<T: Config>(